SudoPlz/react-native-amplitude-analytics/README.md

 	 amplitude.logEvent(eventName, { foo: bar });

-	 // log an event with a custom timestamp (data is optional) amplitude.logEventWithTimestamp(eventName, timestamp, { foo: bar });
+	 // log an event with a custom timestamp (data is optional)
+	 // timestamp should be the number of milliseconds since Unix epoch amplitude.logEventWithTimestamp(eventName, timestamp, { foo: bar });

 	 // set the user id